xsery/bodydefense.github.io/README.md

 * Yasmim Rodrigues- Designer

 ## Gameplay

-Player create obstructions that can damage or kill enemy attackers before destroying the body.
+The battle happens all time between inside the body world among viruses and antibodies.
+So, the player create obstructions which attacks and that can damage or kill enemy attackers before destroying the body.

 ## ART Concept